esphome-econet/esphome-econet/README.md

 Installation is a three-step process:

 1. Customize the basic configuration yaml for your device and environment
-2. Deploy to the device via command line or ESPHome Dashbaord
+2. Deploy to the device via command line or ESPHome Dashboard
 3. Add your device to Home Assistant

 ### Step 1: Customizing the esphome-econet yaml for Your Device